apache/arrow/docs/source/format/Columnar.rst

-  - the ``body`` includes a flat sequence of **compressed buffers** together with the **length of the uncompressed buffer** as a 64-bit little-endian signed integer stored in the first 8 bytes for each buffer in the sequence.
-The first 8 bytes can equal ``-1`` to indicate that that specific buffer is left uncompressed.
+  - the ``body`` includes a flat sequence of **compressed buffers** together with the **length of the uncompressed buffer** as a 64-bit little-endian signed integer stored in the first 8 bytes of each buffer in the sequence.
+This uncompressed length can be set to ``-1`` to indicate that that specific buffer is left uncompressed.

 * If the buffers in the :ref:`ipc-recordbatch-message` are **uncompressed**